Hybrid vans explained: top models, running costs, pros and cons

 Find out if a hybrid van is right for you or your company with our guide to what they are and why you might choose one

 It’s not just new car buyers that are switching to electric power in droves – the van market is also undergoing a transformation at the moment.
 Many fleets are being switched to electric power, which is ideal for last-mile deliveries and local use.
-However diesel is still king for longer trips – it’s just far more practical right now.
-But there’s also a third option.
+However, diesel is still king for longer trips – it’s just far more practical right now.
+But there’s also a third option - the hybrid van.

-Hybrid vans are a relatively new type of commercial vehicle that bring extra flexibility and the longer range of a model with an engine, but with the potential for zero-emissions deliveries and low running costs around town.
-There are different types of hybrid vans: some that can be plugged in and some that don’t need to be, but the majority are the former, where you can charge up the battery to benefit from all-electric driving modes.
+Hybrid vans bring the extra flexibility and the longer range of a model with an engine, but with the potential for zero-emissions deliveries and low running costs around town.
+There are different types of hybrid vans: some that can be plugged in and some that don’t need to be.
+The main difference is that plug-in hybrid (PHEV) vans cab drive for significant distances on electric power alone.

-Even the Ford Transit Custom, one of the biggest names in the van world here in the UK, is available as a plug-in hybrid.
-It’s not just the panel van version either, because the Ford Tourneo Custom minibus is also available as a hybrid.
+Hybrid vans are very rare on the UK market with only three models currently on offer.
+Most manufacturers have elected to offer pure electric vans as a zero-emissions alternative to their diesel ranges but we could see more hybrid van models offered in the future.
+The Ford Transit Custom, one of the biggest names in the van world here in the UK, is available as a plug-in hybrid.
+It’s not just the panel van version either, because the Ford Tourneo Custom minibus is also available in hybrid form.

 London taxi maker LEVC has also joined the market recently with its plug-in hybrid VN5.
 Read on to find out more about hybrid vans and why you might or might not benefit from running one.